tracespace/gerber-to-svg/packages/gerber-to-svg/README.md

 `$ gulp test`.
 To run the tests automatically when source or tests change, run `$ gulp testwatch`.

 There's also a visual test suite.
 Run `$ gulp testvisual` and point your browser to http://localhost.com:4242 to take a look.
-This will also run the build watcher
+This will also run the standalone build watcher.